Kavya-sree/Cyberbullying-classification/README.md

 # Cyberbullying-Detection app

-TheCyberbullying Detection App aims to identify and classify instances of cyberbullying in tweets.
+The Cyberbullying Detection App aims to identify and classify instances of cyberbullying in tweets.
 The app categorizes cyberbullying into the following specific categories:
 1. Age
 2. Ethnicity
 3. Gender